What is UMPI’s Virtual Graduation ceremony?

 - Staff

-Starting with the 2025-2026 academic year, UMPI will host two virtual ceremonies – one in Fall and another in Spring – to honor all graduates who cannot attend our in-person ceremonies in May 2026.
-Our next Virtual Graduation ceremony will premiere on UMPI’s YouTube channel Saturday, Nov.
-1, 2025 at 10 a.m.
+UMPI will host two virtual ceremonies – one in Fall and another in Spring – to honor all graduates who cannot attend our in-person ceremonies in May 2026.
+Our next Virtual Graduation ceremony will premiere on UMPI’s YouTube channel Saturday, June 6, 2026 at 10 a.m.
 Eastern Time.

 To help make this ceremony one to remember for you, we’ve put together this page with the most relevant and up-to-date information.
 If you have questions, don’t hesitate to reach out to our Office of Student Records at umpireg@maine.edu.